The Weed Grading System Canada

 Trips quality weed has many of the same qualities as Quads, there is some room for less bud density, and a little more discoloration can sometimes be expected, and the trim might not be as high-end as Quads.

 AAA grade cannabis is common and easy to find in Canada, plus it’s friendlier on the pocket book.
-Peak420 online dispensary has lots of good examples of AAA grade cannabis with great mix & match bulk pricing options.
+The Green Ace online dispensary has lots of good examples of AAA grade cannabis with fantastic prices.

 AAAA Grade Cannabis (Quads) & Beyond